ckarwin/COSI/Data_Challenge_Home/README.md

 <pre>
 1. Download Data_Challenge directory:
   - download directly or git clone https://github.com/ckarwin/COSI.git
+  - Note: the geomtery file usually lives in Data_Challenge/Input_Files/Geometry_Files.
+Howver, it's not currently included in this repository.

 2. Everything needed to run the simulations is in Data_Challenge/Run_Data_Challenge </b>
   - For any new analysis, simply copy the content to the new analysis directory.